Lady Eva Cathcart1

 Nancy Constance Spicer1

-Nancy Constance Spicer is the daughter of Francis Alborough Spicer.1 She married, firstly, Sir Caryl Ernest Bagot, 6th Baron Bagot of Bagot's Bromley, son of Reverend Lewis Richard Charles Bagot and Celia Cator Jodrell, on 1 March 1940.1 She married, secondly, George Kenneth Whitehead, son of Percy Kay Whitehead, on 19 September 1965.1 She and George Kenneth Whitehead were divorced in 1972.1
+Nancy Constance Spicer was the daughter of Francis Alborough Spicer.1 She married, firstly, Caryl Ernest Bagot, 6th Baron Bagot of Bagot's Bromley, son of Reverend Lewis Richard Charles Bagot and Celia Cator Jodrell, on 1 March 1940.1 She married, secondly, George Kenneth Whitehead, son of Percy Kay Whitehead, on 19 September 1965.1 She and George Kenneth Whitehead were divorced in 1972.1 She died on 27 February 2014.2

 Her married name became Bagot.
 She adopted Caryl Rosemary Bagot.
 From 19 September 1965, her married name became Whitehead.1

-Child of Nancy Constance Spicer and Sir Caryl Ernest Bagot, 6th Baron Bagot of Bagot's Bromley
+Child of Nancy Constance Spicer and Caryl Ernest Bagot, 6th Baron Bagot of Bagot's Bromley

 Citations